 - Have received a blood transfusion within the past 12 months.

-- Have had a tattoo, body piercing, acupuncture, an accidental needle stick or have come in contact with someone else's blood in the past 12 months.
+- Have had a tattoo, body piercing, acupuncture, an accidental needle stick or have come in contact with someone else's blood in the past three months.

-- Have had malaria or have traveled to a malarial-risk area within the past 12 months.
+- Have traveled to a malarial-risk area within the past three months.

 - Are pregnant.